 We Are The Champions

-As for We Are The Champions, I have heard from many fans from Yugoslavian countries that this song is from the Zagreb concert on February 6th.
-It's also possible that the track is from Paris, as bicycle bells can be heard in the audience during the first verse.
+It's possible that We Are The Champions is from the first night in Paris, as bicycle bells can be heard in the audience during the first verse.
 A group of Queen fans informally called the "royal family" turned up at the Paris gigs in the front rows with bicycle bells.
-Since the audio doesn't match the two existing Paris recordings, it could very well be from the first night, February 27.
-Thanks to Janneman for the thought.

-One thing we can be certain of is that parts of Freddie's vocal were overdubbed - likely in the studio.
+One thing we can be certain of is that parts of Freddie's vocal were overdubbed in the studio.
 The first clear jump to the overdub is at 32 seconds, on "but I've come through."
 The tone of Mercury's voice changes at this spot.
-It returns to the live vocal for the second verse (until 1:45), and the last two choruses are mostly overdubbed.
-A lot of reverb was added to the guitar in the last chorus, likely to digsuise the studio work and make it sound more live.
+It returns to the live vocal for the second verse (until 1:45), and the last two choruses are mostly overdubbed as well.
+A pile of reverb was added to the guitar in the last chorus, likely to digsuise the studio work and make it sound more live.

-On 11 recordings from this tour, not once does Freddie sing We Are The Champions half as strongly and passionately as on this version.
-As a faithful Queen fan, I'd like to think that Freddie had an amazing night on the tour that we haven't heard a recording of yet, but as a realistic enthusiast of live albums, I'm inclined to believe otherwise.
+On 11 recordings from this tour, not once does Freddie sing We Are The Champions half as strongly as on this version.
+One would like to think that Freddie had an amazing night on the tour that we haven't heard a recording of yet, but any realistic enthusiast of live albums is likely to be inclined to believe otherwise.

 Top of page